Relintai/pandemonium_engine_docs/03_usage/01_math/01_vector_math.md

 ## Scalar multiplication

-Note:
- Vectors represent both direction and magnitude.
-A value
-          representing only magnitude is called a **scalar**.
+Note: Vectors represent both direction and magnitude.
+A value representing only magnitude is called a **scalar**.

 A vector can be multiplied by a **scalar**:

-gdscript GDScript

 ```
 var c = a * 2  # (2, 5) * 2 = (4, 10)